 Most dogs require bathing on an occasional basis, usually when their coat becomes dirty or when they develop a 'doggy odor'.
-Non shedding breeds that have no health issues usually need to be bathed about every six to eight weeks, at the time of their regular grooming.
+Non-shedding breeds that have no health issues usually need to be bathed about every six to eight weeks.
 Dogs that have a heavy undercoat will benefit from bathing in the spring or fall, when they are undergoing their seasonal shedding.

-How often your individual dog needs to be bathed will vary somewhat with its age, lifestyle, type of hair coat, and underlying health status as discussed above.
-If you have a young puppy that is just being house trained and it accidentally soils itself, there is no question that it should be bathed immediately.
-A dog that enjoys running through puddles or jumping into water may need a bath after a stroll through the mud or a romp in a scum-covered pond.
-Some dogs enjoy rubbing their head in decomposing debris in the park, or rolling in objectionable objects, and will need a bath whenever this happens so that it is allowed back into the house!
-Finally, if your dog has allergies, your veterinarian may prescribe frequent bathing as part of the treatment regime - with some of these dogs, daily bathing may be necessary until the problem gets under control.
+How often your individual dog needs to be bathed will vary somewhat with its age, lifestyle, type of hair coat, and underlying health.
+If you have a young puppy that is just being house-trained and he accidentally soils himself, there is no question that he should be bathed immediately.
+A dog that enjoys running through puddles or jumping into water may need a bath after a stroll through the mud or a romp in a dirty pond.
+Some dogs enjoy rubbing their head in decomposing debris in the park or rolling in objectionable objects and will need a bath to be allowed back into the house!
+Finally, if your dog has allergies, your veterinarian may prescribe frequent bathing as part of the treatment regime - with some of these dogs, daily bathing may be necessary until the problem is under control.

-If you find that your dog requires frequent bathing, you should discuss this with your veterinarian, who may recommend the use of a special shampoo, conditioning rinse, or 'dry shampoo' so that your furry friend does not develop skin problems associated with the repeated baths.
+If you find that your dog requires frequent bathing, discuss this with your veterinarian who may recommend the use of a special shampoo, conditioning rinse or 'dry shampoo' to prevent skin problems associated with the repeated baths.

 Can I use baby shampoo?

-No. Dogs should only be bathed in a shampoo that is formulated for use on dogs - their skin has a different thickness and pH than human skin, and human shampoo, including baby shampoo, is too harsh for their skin.
+No. Dogs should only be bathed in a shampoo that is formulated for use on dogs - their skin has a different thickness and pH (acidity) than human skin.
+Human shampoo, including baby shampoo, is far too harsh for their skin.
 For regular bathing, a hypoallergenic shampoo without any added perfumes is the best choice.

 How should I bathe my dog?

 After you have applied the shampoo, work it through the entire coat to remove all dirt and debris.
 Some owners of dogs with particularly thick coats find that it is best to dilute the shampoo in some water so that it is easier to apply and rinse out.
-For routine bathing, you can rinse the shampoo out right away, but if you are using a medicated shampoo, it must be allowed to sit on the coat for 5-10 minutes before being rinsed out.
-Make sure you read the instructions on the shampoo label for the specific product that you are using, or follow your veterinarian's directions if you are using a medicated shampoo.
+For routine bathing, you can rinse the shampoo out right away, but if you are using a medicated shampoo, it must be allowed to sit on the coat for 5-10 minutes before being rinsed out (for more information on bathing your dog with medicated shampoo, see handout "How to Bathe Dogs with Medicated Shampoo").
+Make sure you read the instructions on the shampoo label for the specific product that you are using or follow your veterinarian's directions if you are using a medicated shampoo.

 Should I have my long haired dog shaved down in the summer?